dustinsgoodman/dustinsgoodman/README.md

 ## 🧑‍💼 What I'm Doing

-Currently, I'm working as an Engineering Manager at [This Dot Labs](https://github.com/thisdot) with the amazing [Tracy Lee](https://github.com/ladyleet) and a bunch of other amazing folks where we're working to help grow the worldwide developer community around a common goal of learning about and furthering web technologies.
+Currently, I'm working as a Staff Engineer at [ClickUp](https://clickup.com/) leading the Chat team where we're working to help our customers be more productive and save time.

 ## 💬 Ask me about